global-asp/asp-source/en/0005_anansi-and-turtle.md

 nasty plan.
 Just as Turtle sat down at the table and began to reach for some yams,
-Anansi yelled at him, “Turtle, your hands are all dirty!
+Anansi yelled at him, "Turtle, your hands are all dirty!
 You can't eat with your hands all dirty!
-Go wash them.”
+Go wash them."
 Turtle's hands really were dirty.
 So he slowly crawled to the river, washed his hands, and then crawled